deepmodeling/DeePTB/examples/silicon/README.md

 ### **2.3 Training the Bond-length Dependent Parameters**
 The emperical SK integrals in **DeePTB** is parameterized by various bond-length depdendent functions.
 This provide the representative power of `nnsk` model to modeling the change of electronic structure by atomic distortions.
 If the user want to learn the bond-length dependent parameters, or would like to add environmental correction to improve the accuracy, or to fit various of structures, this step is highly recommended.

 The training of Bond-length Dependence parameters will use the dataset of MD snapshots.
-By modify the `data_options/train/prefix` in `input_short.json` to `kpathmd25K/kpathmd100K/kpathmd300K` and training the model with initialized checkpoints.
+By modify the `data_options/train/prefix` in input configuration to `kpathmd25K/kpathmd100K/kpathmd300K` and training the model with initialized checkpoints.
 The parameters is easily attained.
 The checkpoint in `ckpt/md` provide the converged checkpoint of `nnsk` models on MD snapshots with different tempreture.
 The user can plot the bandstructure using `band_md.json`, with command:

 ```
 dptb run -sk band_md.json -i ./ckpt/md/xxx.pth -o band